 1. You’ll be getting around in an overland truck

-Not quite a bus, not quite a van, our trucks are custom-built for off-track adventures – and navigating those aforementioned bumpy roads.
+Not quite a bus, not quite a van, our trucks are custom-built for off-track adventures – and navigating some seriously bumpy roads.
 You can expect electrical points for charging your gadgets (don’t forget to pack your international power adapter though), and the air conditioning is au naturel, meaning if you get hot, open a window.
 The trucks are regularly serviced, but we do experience the occasional – err – bump in the road.
 If your truck breaks down, our leaders and drivers are well trained in getting things fixed (and it’s all part of the adventure).